 It's not always about the panel quality when it comes to buying a new TV.
-The processor inside, telling the TV what to do is equally - if not more - important.
+But the processor telling the TV what to do is equally – if not more – important.

 Sony's next-generation X1 Ultimate processor was first unveiled at CES 2018, and will be powering both high-end Master Series sets and top-range 4K sets we're seeing come out this year.
 (The 8K set certainly needs it to make regular HD or 4K content look good on all those 33 million pixels.)

-The A8G / AG8 OLED is still carrying its predecessor's X1 Extreme – though the organic OLED display should mean rich visuals regardless.
+The A9G / AG9 OLED is still carrying its predecessor's X1 Ultimate – though the organic OLED display should mean rich visuals regardless.